Beliavsky/Groq-Python-agent/README.md

 # Groq-Python-agent
-Python script that uses Groq to create Python programs, iterating until they run to completion.
+Python script that uses LLMs on Groq to create Python programs, iterating until they run to completion.
 Sample output:

 ```
 prompt: